 Ordering food and coffee for longer meetings requires days of advanced planning, phone calls, and coordination.
-If the meeting is moved or cancelled, all catering plans must be adapted by the meeting coordinator.
+If the meeting is moved or canceled, all catering plans must be adapted by the meeting coordinator.

 When visitors arrive, security must be alerted, name tags printed, direction givens and meeting hosts tracked down.
 There are many opportunities for names to be left off guests lists, guests to get lost searching for the right meeting room or facilities, and inconveniences for all to abound.

-Room sharking is an unintentional yet common problem, especially for businesses with open office concepts and a variety of private meeting rooms.
+Room sharking is an unintentional yet common problem when it comes to bad meeting behavior, especially for businesses with open office concepts and a variety of private meeting rooms.
 An employee, looking for an empty room to settle in, finds a vacant conference room and occupies it.
 Soon, a group that had already booked the room walk in to find the ‘room shark’ that occupied their space.
 That person must stop what they are doing, gather their things and exit, so that the group can initiate their meeting.

 Without a full overview, employees overlook certain rooms, and spaces remain empty.